midhunsomu/Ai-Study-Buddy/README.md

 # AI Study Buddy

 An intelligent learning platform designed to transform study materials into interactive learning experiences.
-This project was built for the **AI Learnify Hackathon** to solve the problem of disorganized and passive learning.
+This project was built for the **Google chrome built in ai challenge 2025** to solve the problem of disorganized and passive learning.

 <img width="1917" height="671" alt="image" src="https://github.com/user-attachments/assets/6c1dd478-605b-4567-9e2e-5c56bf9a0ae6" />